widcardw/vue-tsx-starter-lite/README.md

 ### TODO

+- [x] Unocss attributify
-- [ ] Unocss attributify (tsx warns when using attributes that a html element does not have)
+    - [ ] TSX warns when using attributes that a html element does not have, you should add attr declaration in _env.d.ts_

 ## Pre-packed